ViacheslavBulba/Slava-LinkedIn-Job-Search-JS-Playwright/README.md

 The project is built on JavaScript + Playwright.

+Demo and how to use it video - https://youtu.be/_FYXGBorfyk

 Project suppose to work on both Windows and Mac, but I am using Mac and don't have a Windows machine to test it on, so please let me know if you face any issues on Windows and I will do my best to fix issues if any.

 # Getting started